The International Style of Winemaking, and why it drives so many people crazy

 The biggest producers, which have convinced themselves that American wine drinkers like the International Style, make wines that way because they sell, and the chicken and egg thing doesn’t occur to them, that their sheer size would let them sell even poorly made wines.
 My guess is that the recession pushed smaller producers like Peirano and Beraud over the edge; if their wines weren’t selling, why not copy the multi-nationals and see if that helped?

 Again, these wines aren’t bad in the sense that that you’ll gag on them.
 They’re just boring, and given how many wines aren’t boring, even for $10, what’s the point of drinking them?
 These tips will help you identify International Style wines, something that’s not always easy to do:

 • Alcohol content – 13 1/2 percent, for either red or white, hints at an International Style wine.
-That’s because, given labeling regulations, it’s easier to say 13 1/2 percent than to use a more accurate alcohol number.
+That’s because, given labelling regulations, it’s easier to say 13 1/2 percent than to use a more accurate alcohol number.

 • A Big Six producer.
 Look on the label to see where the wine was bottled; the biggest producers generally use the same California locations, like Ripon and Livermore in California for The Wine Group and Modesto for E&J Gallo.
 More complete information is here, including details for imported wines.

 • The back label adjectives.
 International Style wines rarely describe themselves as fresh, clean, or earthy.
 Rather, they use terms like rich. plush, luscious, and even roasted.
 Also, chocolate and caramel show up more often than not, along with badly written homages to oak.